 - a.
 Wheels, tracks, brakes, and steering gears for traction and control functions - b.
 Rudder thrust devices and trim vanes for amphibians - c.
-Springs, shock absorbers, skirts, and other suspension members - G.4.2.1.6 Vehicle Electronics.
-All electronic subsystems and components (hardware/software), distributed throughout the vehicle not directly attributable to other WBS Level 3 elements.
+Springs, shock absorbers, skirts, and other suspension members a.
+Hardware and software directly associated with other WBS elements

+G.4.2.1.6 Vehicle Electronics.
+All electronic subsystems and components (hardware/software) distributed throughout the vehicle not directly attributable to other WBS Level 3 elements.